-According to researchers in Germany, walnuts are great for the heart (and tasty, too).
-In a new study published in the peer-reviewed journal Metabolism, the scientific team gave study participants, who were reasonably healthy men and women, 1.5 ounces of walnuts to eat daily for eight weeks.
-The team checked the participants’ levels of LDL cholesterol and apolipoprotein B — both predictors of cardiovascular disease risk when in elevated numbers.
-By the study’s end, the team noticed a 6% decrease in cholesterol and 5% reduction in ApoB levels.
+According to researchers in Germany.
+Walnuts are great for the heart (and tasty, too).
+Because in a new study published in the peer-reviewed journal Metabolism.
+The scientific team gave study participants.
+Who were healthy men and women.
+1.5 ounces of walnuts to eat daily for eight weeks.
+The team checked the participants’ levels of LDL cholesterol and apolipoprotein B. Because both predictors of cardiovascular disease risk when in elevated numbers.
+So by the study’s end.
+The team noticed a 6% decrease in cholesterol and 5% reduction in ApoB levels.

-Walnuts are comprised predominately of polyunsaturated fat and are one of the few foods that offer an excellent source of the plant-based omega-3 fatty acid alpha-linolenic acid – 2.5 grams/ounce.
+Walnuts have polyunsaturated fat.
+They are one of the few foods that offer an excellent source of the plant-based omega-3 fatty acid alpha-linolenic acid, 2.5 grams/ounce.

-Previous international research suggests that eating walnuts daily (or at least regularly) can help improve heart health markers, such as decreasing LDL cholesterol and blood pressure (so make sure they’re unsalted).
-In addition, walnuts have been shown to decrease oxidative stress and markers of inflammation.
+Previous international research suggests that eating walnuts daily can help improve heart health markers.
+Markers such as decreasing LDL cholesterol and blood pressure (so make sure they’re unsalted).
+Also, walnuts have shown to decrease oxidative stress and markers of inflammation.